 Restrictive lung disease

-These conditions are different, in that they cause the loss of lung tissue, impair the lungâ€™s ability to expand when inhaling, and also lead to less efficiency in transferring oxygen and carbon dioxide between your bloodstream and your airways.
-Lung cancer and pneumonia are two kinds of restrictive lung diseases.
+Restrictive lung disease, on the other hand, involves a reduced lung capacity so that the lungs are filled less during inhalation than they would normally fill.
+This can be caused the loss of functional lung tissue, stiffness or scarring which results in the impairment of the lungs’ ability to expand when inhaling, neurological factors or an enlarged abdomen.
+The result is the inability to take a full breath and less efficiency in transferring oxygen and carbon dioxide between your bloodstream and your airways.
+Lung cancer, pulmonary fibrosis and pneumonia are several kinds of restrictive lung diseases.